[Fix] The application was unable to start correctly (0xc0000005)

 Running the Command Prompt

-3. Inside the command prompt, type in the following command and press “Enter” to execute it on your computer.
+3. Inside the command prompt, type the following command and press “Enter” to execute it on your computer.

 bcdedit.exe /set {current} nx AlwaysOff

-10. Disable Firewall and Windows Defender
+10. Disable the firewall and Windows Defender.

-1. Press “Windows” + “R” to launch the Run prompt.
+1. Press the “Windows” key + “R” to launch the Run prompt.

 Accessing the Classic Control Panel interface

-3. Click on the “View by:” button, select “Large Icons” and then click on the Windows Defender Firewall option.
+3. Click on the “View by:” button, select “Large Icons,” and then click on the Windows Defender Firewall option.

 Click on Allow an app or feature through Windows Defender Firewall